 Under BOTH categories, with a broad cross-sector partnership team, including residents, BCJI applicants will target communities with a concentration of chronic hot spots of violent and serious crime and employ data-driven, cross-sector strategies (enforcement, prevention, and intervention) to reduce crime and violence.
-Spearheaded by the fiscal agent, the cross-sector partnership team must include law enforcement, neighborhood residents, a local research partner or research team14, and relevant community stakeholders.
+Spearheaded by the fiscal agent, the cross-sector partnership team must include law enforcement, other criminal justice partners, neighborhood residents, a local research partner or research team, and relevant community stakeholders.
 The crime issue(s) must represent a significant proportion of crime or type of crime within the larger community or jurisdiction.